 This tutorial assumes you're already familiar with layer blend modes in Photoshop.
-If not, be sure to check out our Five Essential Blend Modes For Photo Editing tutorial where I cover everything you need to know.Get the PDF version of this tutorial!
+If not, be sure to check out our Five Essential Blend Modes For Photo Editing tutorial where I cover everything you need to know.Download our tutorials as print-ready PDFs!

 The Problem With Merging Blend Modes

 To see an example of the problem, I'll create a quick composite image using three separate photos and a few blend modes.
 Since compositing images in Photoshop is a huge topic that's beyond the scope of this tutorial, I'll run through this fairly quickly.
 If we look in my Layers panel, we see that I've already added all three photos to my document, and that each image is sitting on its own separate layer:

 Let's look at the photos one at a time, starting with the one on the bottom.
 I'll turn off the top two layers by clicking on their visibility icons:

 Hiding the top two layers lets us see just the image on the bottom layer.
 This is the photo I'll use as the starting point for the composite (surfer on beach photo from Shutterstock):

 Since this is the bottom layer, I'll leave its blend mode set to Normal (the default mode):